apache/incubator-retired-slider/src/site/markdown/configuration/specification.md

 from the `/options` section.
 1. There is no way to "undefine" a cluster option, merely overwrite it.
 1. The merged map is then used by the provider to create the component.
-1. The special `hoya` role is used in the CLI to define the attributes of the AM.
+1. The special `slider` role is used in the CLI to define the attributes of the AM.

 Options set on a role do not affect any site-wide options: they are specific to the invidual role being created.